FREQUENTLY ASKED QUESTIONS

 What is your cancellation/no-show policy?

-If you do not cancel at least 24 hours ahead of your booked appointment, you will be charged a $70 late cancellation/no-show fee.
+If you need to cancel or change your appointment, you must do so at least 24 hours ahead of your booked appointment.
+If you cancel or change your appointment within 24 hours of the booked time, you will be charged a $70 late cancellation/no-show fee.
 You will need to pay the fee in full to access further services.

-Please e-mail firstname.lastname@example.org with questions about how to make late cancellation/no-show fee payment.
+Please e-mail email@example.com with questions about how to make late change/no-show fee payment.

 What do you charge?